mossmatters/HybPiper/README.md

 The SPAdes assembler prior to version 3.15.4 is incompatible with Python 3.10 and 3.11, see [here](https://github.com/ablab/spades/issues/873).
 The highest SPAdes version [available](https://anaconda.org/bioconda/spades) as a macOS conda package is 3.15.2.
 This means that the macOS conda package for HybPiper is restricted to Python version 3.9 at the highest.
 This restriction will be removed once SPAdes >= 3.15.4 is released as a macOS conda package.

+**Update 29/05/2024:** SPAdes version 3.15.5 is now available on Bioconda.
+Bioconda installs of HybPiper version 2.1.7 will now use this SPAdes version and a Python version higher than 3.9.

 ---
 # Setup